getcommitapp/commit/docs/software-requirements-specification.md

     2. Location-based activity (arrive and stay at a gym/park)
     3. Focused session for a specified duration (no-phone-use)
   - Differentiators: Ease of use, pooled stakes for group challenges.
-  - Constraints/guiding principles: Instant money transfers between parties with minimal fees.
+  - Constraints/guiding principles: Minimize operational fees with Stripe; avoid bank payouts in MVP.

 # System Overview

 - High-level description of the app
-  - Solo flow: A user creates a goal, due date or recurrence, selects a verification method (GPS/time/duration/photo), sets a stake amount and a destination for funds.
+  - Solo flow: A user creates a goal, due date or recurrence, selects a verification method (check-in/photo/movement), sets a stake amount and a destination for funds.
 If the goal is completed and verified within the rules, no transfer occurs; if not, the staked amount is transferred to the configured destination.
-  - Group flow: A user creates a private, invite-only group challenge with a defined goal, due date or recurrence, selects a verification method (GPS/time/duration/photo) and stake amount (and a fallback destination if all participants fail).
+  - Group flow: A user creates a private, invite-only group challenge with a defined goal, due date or recurrence, selects a verification method (check-in/photo/movement) and stake amount.
 Invitees accept the stake.
-Upon completion, successful participants receive the pooled stakes from members who failed;
+Upon completion, successful participants receive the pooled stakes from members who failed.
+If winners=0 or losers=0, no redistribution occurs in MVP.
-    if all fail, funds are sent to the fallback destination.
 - Mobile: iOS and Android (phones only; no tablet support.
 Expo + React Native)
-- Permissions/capabilities: Background location (GPS), camera, device usage detection (for no-phone-use goals)
+- Permissions/capabilities: Camera; movement timer in-app.
+Location method exists in the data model but no server action endpoint in MVP.
 - Web: Single static marketing landing page (Astro)
 - Target audience
   - Adults 18+ seeking productivity, fitness improvements, and habit-building.